-With limited budgets and direct access to ownership, small start-ups are light on their feet and can change course quickly.
+Small start-ups are light on their feet and can change course quickly because they have limited budgets and direct access to ownership.
 They can’t afford to suppress imagination through compensation or structural restraints.
 They don’t care how far down on the ladder a good idea comes from.
 To them, company survival and growth are more important than job preservation.
 Learning from small companies and employing their tactics can be the keys a big company needs to unlock the good ideas from its own people.

 This concludes our 7-part series on how big companies can become more entrepreneurial.
 What ideas do you have that can help big companies become more imaginative and relevant?